 With increasing disposable incomes and social media-fuelled peer pressure, travel has become an indispensable part of most middle and upper-middle-class Indian families.

 As common tourist destinations like Europe, Bali, and our very own Ladakh become overpopulated, affluent Bengalureans are looking towards other less-explored places.

 “There are touristy icy places and there are really offbeat icy places.
-For examples, Iceland is now like a Singapore in the 90s.
+For example, Iceland is now like Singapore in the 90s.
 It has become a cliched international travel destination; there are tons of people from India, especially Bengaluru, going to Iceland.
-One of the major attractions there is the Northern Lights (aurora borealis),” says Jayanth Sharma, a wildlife photographer and writer and CEO and founder of Toehold, a travel and photography company in the city.
+One of the major attractions there is the Northern Lights (aurora borealis),” says Jayanth Sharma, a wildlife photographer, and writer, and CEO and founder of Toehold, a travel and photography company in the city.

 Why is there an interest in such places?

 One of the more recent fads among wealthy and adventurous Millenials is wildlife photography in difficult terrains.
 So what better than clicking pictures of the famed polar bears or photogenic penguins of Antarctica?
 So there is a rise in demand for guided tours and expeditions led by experts and photographers.
 Young executives and retired professionals make up a major chunk of these enthusiastic travelers from Bengaluru, according to several surveys.